-On a side note, if you purchased the item you’re featuring yourself, or you’re deep linking (linking to your own relevant post) then It’s fine to use a do-follow link.
-You don’t want every single link to be no-follow.
+On a side note, if you purchased the item you’re featuring yourself, or you’re deep linking (linking internally to your own relevant post/s) then It’s fine to use a do-follow link.
+You don’t want every single link on your blog to be no-follow.

 How Much Should I Charge?

-If a brand or PR contacts you, always ask politely if there’s a budget available for your review and social sharing.
+If a brand or PR contacts you, always ask politely if there’s a sponsorship or marketing budget available for your review and social shares.
 Occasionally, they will ask you for your rates but if not, offer up your charges and see what they come back with.
-If all else fails, they may still wan’t you to try their product in lieu of your review.
-It’s your call and remember – you’re worth it.
+If all else fails, they may still want you to try their product in lieu of your review.
+It’s your call and remember – don’t undersell yourself.

 One Last Thing…